EthanSansom/phinterval/README.md

 #> [1] {2000-01-01--2000-01-02, 2000-01-04--2000-01-09}
 ```

-As with the {lubridate} equivalents, all {phinterval} set-operations are
+As with the {lubridate} equivalents, all {phinterval} set operations are
 vectorized.

 ``` r